DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

    verification.

 `0x00 0x03`, X-Wing PQDNSCrypt:
-:  The resolver public key is 1216 bytes, and the client key-exchange field in queries is 1120 bytes.
+:  The resolver public key is 1216 bytes, and the client key-exchange field (`<client-kex>`) in queries is 1120 bytes.
 The nonce is split into a 12-byte client nonce and a 12-byte resolver nonce.
 The shared key is derived with HKDF-SHA256 as defined in "PQ Key Derivation".
 The certificate extensions field contains the required 12-byte PQ profile extension.